 Electronic Visit Verification (EVV)

-Is Electronic Visit Verification (EVV) a buzz word or is there really something that must be followed?
-It is not just a buzz word in the market so if you have not already dug into it we suggest you do so soon.
+Electronic Visit Verification (EVV) is not just a buzzword in the market, so if you don’t already understand it, we suggest you do so soon.
 It is a rule that goes into effect in less than a month.
-If you provide personal care services you need to understand what to do so that you do not have a disruption in your revenue stream.
+If you provide personal care services, you need to understand what to do so that you do not have a disruption in your revenue stream.

-Section 12006(a) of the 21st Century Cures Act mandates that states implement Electronic Visit Verification (EVV) for Medicaid personal care services (PCS) and home healthcare services (HHCS) that require an in-home visit by a provider.
+Section 12006(a) of the 21st Century Cures Act (Cures Act) mandates that states implement Electronic Visit Verification (EVV) for Medicaid personal care services (PCS) and home healthcare services (HHCS) that require an in-home visit by a provider.
 States must require EVV use for all Medicaid-funded PCS by January 1, 2020, and HHCS by January 1, 2023.
-State Medicaid programs providing PCS and HHCS will be required to submit data that will electronically verify 6 elements of the service:
+State Medicaid programs providing PCS and HHCS will be required to submit data that will electronically verify the following elements of the service:

 - Type of Service